bis-bald/bis-bald.github.io/ahoy.md

 ## Welcome to GitHub Pages (again)

 (Ahoy!
 Didn't expect to see you here.
-If you like variety, well, you won't find any of that below.)
+If you like variety, well, you won't find any of that below.
+Why not head back [home](index.md)?

 You can use the [editor on GitHub](https://github.com/Toastyroasty/toastyroasty.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.